peelingwave/cis221_codepath/README.md

 **Summary:** Briefly in your own words, what does dionaea do?

-Dionaea is a decoy server that is used to attract would-be malicious actors into trying to exploit its vulnerable services and capture these findings.
+Dionaea is a decoy server that is used to attract would-be mthreat actors into trying to exploit its vulnerable services and capture these findings.The firewall rules I created in GCP allow it to seem like an easy target from threat actors.

-The following are summary steps to deploy the honeypot VM:
+The following are summary steps to deploy the honeypot VM (I used the installation scripts provided by codepath as seen in gif below):
-1. Create honeypot VM in GCP
+1. Create honeypot VM in GCP cloudshell (not in the MHN-admin console).
-2. Install Dionaea by coping the wget script in mhn-admin gui.
+2. Install Dionaea by copying the wget script in the mhn-admin gui under Deploy > Dionaea.
-3. Paste into honeypot-1 server
+3. SSH into honeypot-1 console and paste the wget install script.
 ![dionaea](https://user-images.githubusercontent.com/98624766/166306537-b3ff4787-05d2-4159-980d-475d07ff1c1e.gif)

 ### Database Backup (Required)

 **Summary:** What is the RDBMS that MHN-Admin uses?
 What information does the exported JSON file record?

 MHN-Admin uses mongoDb as its RDBMS.
-The JSON file records information from attacks on my honeypot servers, ie timestamps, source ip, source port, destination port, which honeypot it attacked, and the protocol type of the attack.
+The JSON file records information from attacks on my honeypot servers, ie timestamps, source ip, source port, destination port, which honeypot it attacked, and the protocol of the attack.

 ### Deploying Additional Honeypot(s) (Optional)